 Twice daily intake of 1-2 teaspoons of this tasty sweet, tangy jam is an excellent and enjoyable way to good health and vitality.
 Simply eat straight from the spoon, add to your favourite herbal tea or mix with warm almond or rice milk to make a deliciously tasty drink.
 You can even spread it on your toast!

-Amla fruit (Emblica officinalis), Rock sugar, Honey, Cardamom (Elettaria cardamomum), Pippali (Piper longum), Cinnamon (Cinnamomum zeylanicum), Vamsalochan (Bambusa arundinaceae), Tejapatra (Abies webbiana), Nagakeshar (Messua ferrea), Bilva (Aegle Marmelos), Agnimantha (Clerodendron phlomides), Syonaka (Oroxylum indicum), Patala (Stereospermum suaveolens), Gambhari (Gmelina arborea), Mudga parni (Phaseolus tribolus), Mashaparni (Teramnus labialis), Prishniparni (Uraria picta), Shalaparni (Desmodium gangeticum), Gokshura (Tribulus terestris), Brihat (Solanum indicum), Bala (Sida cordifolia), Kantakari (Solanum xanthophylum), Draksha (Vitis vinifera), Haritaki (Terminalia Chebula), Guduchi (Tinospora cordifolia), Shati (Hedychium spicatum), Musta (Cyperus rotundus), Punarnava (Boerhaavia diffusa), Vidari (Pueraria tuberosa), Vasa (Adhatoda vasica)
+Amla fruit (Emblica officinalis), Rock sugar, Jaggery, Ghee, Vamsalochan (Bambusa arundinaceae), Pippali (Piper longum), Cardamom (Elettaria cardamomum), Cinnamon (Cinnamomum zeylanicum), Tejapatra (Abies webbiana), Nagakeshar (Messua ferrea), Bilva (Aegle Marmelos), Agnimantha (Clerodendron phlomides), Aralu (Alianthus excelsa), Patala (Stereospermum suaveolens), Gambhari (Gmelina arborea), Mudga parni (Phaseolus tribolus), Mashaparni (Teramnus labialis), Prishniparni (Uraria picta), Shalaparni (Desmodium gangeticum), Gokshura (Tribulus terestris), Brihat (Solanum indicum), Bala (Sida cordifolia), Kantakari (Solanum xanthophylum), Haritaki (Terminalia chebula), Karkatashringi (Pistacia integerrima), Kakoli (Friteearia oxypetala), Ksheerkakoli (Lillium polyphyllum), Jivanti (Leptadenia reticulata), Kaknasa (Thunborgia alata), Pippali (Piper longum), Bhumyamalaki (Phyllanthus niuri), Kachoor (Curcuma zeodaria), Draksha (Vitis vinifera), Haritaki (Terminalia Chebula), Guduchi (Tinospora cordifolia), Punarnava (Boerhaavia diffusa), Musta (Cyperus rotundus), Vidari (Pueraria tuberosa), Vasa (Adhatoda vasica)

 1-2 teaspoons of Chyawanprash twice a day.
 Chyawanprash can be taken on its own or mixed in with a cup of warm almond or rice milk.